nokotan/OpenSiv3DWebPage/pages/building/running-code-with-vscode.md

 ![start-debugging](/assets/img/building/running-code-with-vscode/start-debugging.png)

-Required extension is embedded in VSCode, only source maps of WebAssembly is supported.
+Required extension is embedded in VSCode, but only source maps of WebAssembly is supported.

-If you want to use source maps and variables dump, using extension `WebAssembly on Chrome Debugger` is recommended.
+If you want to use source maps and variables dump, use extension `WebAssembly on Chrome Debugger`.

 ### FireFox

-Install extension `Debugger for Firefox`.

-After installation, select `Launch FireFox against localhost` in the Run & Debug tab, and press `▶️`.
+Select `Launch FireFox against localhost` in the Run & Debug tab, and press `▶️`.